Policy and Funding Initiatives

 Immigrants play an integral role in the growth and success of Illinois’ economy – particularly within our research and tech community.
 ISTC actively supports inclusive policies around immigration reform to ensure that Illinois and the United States maintain a position of leadership and competitiveness in the global economy.
 ISTC works in partnership with the Illinois Business Immigration Coalition (IBIC), FWD.us and a number of other entities to generate more awareness and advocate for comprehensive and sensible immigration reform.

 State Tax Credits

 ISTC supports the use of state-level tax credits to support investment in research and development (R&D) and angel investments.
-Currently, the R&D and Angel Investment Tax Credits have expired, which have provided a strong return on investment and utilized as tool to attract and retain innovation-driven companies and entrepreneurs.
-In partnership with the Illinois Biotechnology Innovation Organization (iBIO) and the Illinois Manufacturers’ Association (IMA), ISTC will continue advocating for renewal of these tax credits.
+The R&D and Angel Investment Tax Credits have provided a strong return on investment and have been utilized as tool to attract and retain innovation-driven companies and entrepreneurs.
+Thanks in part to an advocacy partnership between ISTC, the Illinois Biotechnology Innovation Organization (iBIO), and the Illinois Manufacturers’ Association (IMA), both the R&D and Angel Tax Credits were renewed in July of 2017.
 Read more.

 State Capital Investment

 Over the last 15 years, the State of Illinois has invested $216 million to support innovation hubs across the state, which has leveraged almost $5.9 billion in additional investment, a 27:1 return on state investment.
 These innovation hubs connect Illinois’ research, talent and industry to commercialize new technologies that create economic opportunity and solve important challenges in energy, healthcare, agriculture, manufacturing, and other key Illinois industries.
 State capital support for public-private partnerships with universities and other innovation-driven entities leverages private and federal investments to strengthen the knowledge-based economy across the state.